jessicabarker51/Project-3/README.md

 - Leaflet: A JavaScript library for creating interactive maps to display the location of recruits' schools.
 - Chart.js: A JavaScript library for creating responsive and interactive charts.
 - Other libraries: We will explore additional JavaScript libraries as needed to enhance the project's functionality and aesthetics.
+-Flask-Cors: Need to install “pip install flask-cors” for Windows & “pip3 install flask-cors” for MAC to run the API in local host

 4. Project Timeline:
 To ensure the timely completion of our project, we have outlined the following timeline: